Financial Literacy for Kids: Guides, Resources and Activities for All Ages

 Designed by the National Center for Families Learning (NCFL), Renegade Buggies is a dynamic, fast-paced endless runner game.
 The game focuses on saving money while virtually grocery shopping.
 The goal is to save as much money as possible.
-Most notably, the app won a REVERE award, which honors “high quality resources that educate learners of all ages, in all media, and in all educational environments.”

 Children ages 7 and up can learn some serious money lessons with Savings Spree, while younger children can play with some assistance.

 One of the highest-rated apps, Savings Spree has won a Parents’ Choice Gold Award and a Children’s Technology Review Editor’s Choice Award.
-It’s an engaging, fun and educational app presented in game show format.
+It’s an engaging, fun, and educational app presented in game show format.
 During play, kids learn that the choices they make every day can add up to significant savings or earnings.